What we like

 The other common rooms are slightly smaller and do not come with an ensuite like the 4th bedroom.

 We like the master bedroom here as it is nice and spacious.

 The master bedroom toilet is luxuriously well sized and comes with a bath tub.
 There is even space for a walk in closet.
 Finally, the master bedroom comes with its own balcony as well.

 The Riviere condo is luxuriously designed, it looks fantastic on the outside and the units are mostly well laid out.
-We like the location its close to the MRT station, near Great World City, central and has lots of food nearby.
+We like that the location is close to the MRT station, near Great World City, central and has lots of food nearby.
 Basically, it ticks all the right boxes when it comes to location.
 The downsides are that it is the only leasehold condo in the immediate area and its address as District 3.

 The tough part for the Riviere is that it has many competitors in the area.
-In terms of new launches, its just the Martin Modern but we do think that the Riviere has the edge there in terms of location.
-For resale condos like Rivergate, Tribeca by the Waterfront, Centennia Suites and Trillium they are all freehold and have the facilities and location to match.
+In terms of new launches, it’s just the Martin Modern but we do think that the Riviere has the edge there in terms of location.
+For resale condos like Rivergate, Tribeca by the Waterfront, Centennia Suites, and Trillium they are all freehold and have the facilities and location to match.
 At the end of the day, the biggest stand out for us is the sleek modern design of the Riviere.
 The question is, would that be enough?
 We shall see when the pricing is officially out.